CartoDB/analytics-toolbox-core/modules/h3/bigquery/doc/HEXRING.md

 **Description**

 Returns all cell indexes in a **hollow hexagonal ring** centered at the origin in no particular order.
-Unlike KRING, this function will return `null` if there is a pentagon anywhere in the ring.
+Unlike [KRING](#kring), this function will throw an exception if there is a pentagon anywhere in the ring.

 * `origin`: `STRING` H3 cell index of the origin.
 * `size`: `INT64` size of the ring (distance from the origin).